GET Last Updated Coaches

 api_token

-YES Another option is to provide the API token in the header.
+Another option is to provide the API token in the header.

 Your unique API token.
 Ex. ?api_token=YOUR_TOKEN